corda/corda-gradle-plugins/flask/README.md

 ```

 #### Disable included Java agents
-You can disable the Java agents incldued in the ghenerated jar file with
+You can disable the Java agents incldued in the generated jar file with

 ```bash
 java -Dnet.corda.flask.no.java.agent="true" -jar flask.jar